-The temperature SASBE for Lauder, New Zealand, has been long-term archived and is indexed as doi:10.5281/zenodo.1195779.
-Users are encouraged to contact the first author of the paper to inform her about the use of the data product.
+The temperature SASBE for Lauder, New Zealand, has been long-term archived and is indexed with a doi, see https://doi.org/10.5281/zenodo.1195779 (Tradowsky et al., 2018).
+Users should contact the first author of the paper to inform her about the use of the data product.
+The code used to produce the SASBE has been developed in R and is available on request from the first author.